wbamberg/idl-reference/docs/nsIXULTemplateRuleFilter.md

 generated for them for the rule.
 Rejected results will not, but they
 may still match another rule.

-@param aRef the result to examine
-@param aRule the rule node

-@return true if the rule matches

 #### Parameters ####